 In many instances the above-mentioned ingredients are all combined together in a liquid form.
 The beeswax pellets and carrier oil are heated together until melted.
 At this point the other oils of choice are added.
 When the product cools down it begins to solidify forming a pasty cream.
 There are many different ingredients that can be utilized in making a good muscle rub.
 Knowing these ingredients is particularly important as it can mean the difference between relief and no relief.
 A great example is petroleum jelly versus coconut oil.

-The potential benefits of CBD are not yet fully understood.
+The potential benefits of CBD are not yet fully understood, even with the increase of availability of products like CBD gummies.
 However, this is not slowing the growth of the legal CBD market in the UK or anywhere else in the world for that matter.
 CBD sales seem to be skyrocketing globally surpassing market projections and expectations.
-In 2019 CBD was a £300 million industry in the UK.
+In 2019 CBD Oil was a £300 million industry in the UK.
 Approaching 2025 that number is expected to be an estimated £1 billion.

 Just like a regular muscle balm, a CBD muscle balm is used virtually anytime day or night.
 Some people use it several times a day.
 The choice is yours.
 You will want to take into consideration that a CBD muscle rub, cream, or CBD balm is going to cost more than a standard one.
 This means you need to pay close attention to the effectiveness of the product.
 If you try a CBD muscle balm and find that it is not effective, don't give up just yet.
 Remember that CBD muscle balms come in different strengths and formulas.
 The first suggestion would be to increase the strength of your product.
 If this isn't effective, try switching to a different product that uses a different formulation.

 CBD muscle balms could be just the thing you never knew you needed.
 Millions of people around the world are finding out that CBD muscle balms have a place in their daily regimen.
-If you suffer from pain, swelling, or sore stiff achy muscles, joint, and/ or bones what do you have to lose by trying a CBD muscle balm, other than potentially some of that pain and discomfort?
-The only way to know if a CBD muscle rub will work for you is to get out and try one today.
+Curious if CBD muscle balms may be the thing for you?
+If so, the only way to know if a CBD muscle rub will work for you is to get out and try one today to maximize the effort you can also try and use cbd bath bombs.
 Thank you for your time and reading along to learn all about muscle balms and CBD muscle balms.
 You are now equipped with information to help you make an informed consumer purchase when it comes to buying a muscle balm or CBD muscle balm.

 Disclaimer: All of our products are not intended to diagnose, treat or cure any disease.
 It is recommended to check with doctor before starting a new dietary supplement program.
 All CBD products sold have less than 0.2% THC content and abide by both EU an UK law.